-For some reason I have a phobia of installing almost anything on my systems, given macOS’ nasty tendency to leave files lying around in Library or Application Support etc. Instead, I’ve resorted to using Docker to contain pretty much everything, and just mounting parts of my filesystem when needed.
+For some reason I have a phobia of installing almost anything on my systems, given macOS’ nasty tendency to leave files lying around in Library

 The same held when I wanted to set up a static site for my personal webpage.
 I didn’t feel like installing the whole Ruby environment and packages (which takes ages, or at least seems to), neither on my laptop nor on my VPS.
 Instead, I relied on the great Docker to provide a fully built environment, compressed into a single command.